 Q: Where does the phrase “good on you,” or the Aussie version, “good on ya,” come from?
 I’ve used the Aussie rendition myself instead of “kudos.”

 A: The exclamation “Good on you!” is associated with Australia, but according to Cassell’s Dictionary of Slang, it’s “equally common in Ireland.”
-Think of it as a version of “Good for you!” with a different preposition.
+Some have suggested an origin in the Gaelic expression maith thú (“good to you,” “well done”).

 The phrase originated in the 20th century as “a general expression of approbation, thanks etc; also abbr. to good,” Cassell’s says.